Charlie-Nicholls/Library-At-The-End-of-Time/Compendium/DM Toolbox/Ideas.md

 - [[Dreisfor's Adaptable Gun]]
 	- Scale damage with level
 	- Need kits to use certain damage types, e.g. poisoners kit for poison

+- Item which casts a spell that can be cast with any of the spellcasting abilities and has a different effect based on whichever you use